MetaSys-LISBP/IsoQ/README.md

 $ pip install -e /path/to/IsoQ/
 ```

+An example of IsoQ usage is provided in '*isoq/data/*'.

 ## Bug and feature requests
 If you have an idea on how we could improve IsoQ please submit a new *issue*
 to [our GitHub issue tracker](https://github.com/MetaSys-LISBP/IsoQ/issues).